 On October 15, 1958, veteran broadcaster Edward R. Murrow delivered his famous "wires and lights in a box" speech before attendees of the RTDNA (then RTNDA) convention.

-"This just might do nobody any good.
+This just might do nobody any good.
 At the end of this discourse a few people may accuse this reporter of fouling his own comfortable nest, and your organization may be accused of having given hospitality to heretical and even dangerous thoughts.
-But the elaborate structure of networks, advertising agencies and sponsors will not be shaken or altered.
-It is my desire, if not my duty, to try to talk to you journeymen with some candor about what is happening to radio and television.
-I have no technical advice or counsel to offer those of you who labor in this vineyard that produces words and pictures.
-You will forgive me for not telling you that instruments with which you work are miraculous, that your responsibility is unprecedented or that your aspirations are frequently frustrated.
-It is not necessary to remind you that the fact that your voice is amplified to the degree where it reaches from one end of the country to the other does not confer upon you greater wisdom or understanding than you possessed when your voice reached only from one end of the bar to the other.
+But I am persuaded that the elaborate structure of networks, advertising agencies and sponsors will not be shaken or altered.
+It is my desire, if not my duty, to try to talk to you journeymen with some candor about what is happening to radio and television in this generous and capacious land.
+I have no technical advice or counsel to offer those of you who labor in this vineyard the one that produces words and pictures.
+You will, I am sure, forgive me for not telling you that the instruments with which you work are miraculous, that your responsibility is unprecedented or that your aspirations are frequently frustrated.
+It is not necessary to remind you of the fact that your voice, amplified to the degree where it reaches from one end of the country to the other, does not confer upon you greater wisdom than when your voice reached only from one end of the bar to the other.
 All of these things you know.

-You should also know at the outset that, in the manner of witnesses before Congressional committees, I appear here voluntarily-by invitation-that I am an employee of the Columbia Broadcasting System, that I am neither an officer nor a director of that corporation and that these remarks are of a "do-it-yourself" nature.
+You should also know at the outset that, in the manner of witnesses before Congressional committees, I appear here voluntarily-by invitation-that I am an employee of the Columbia Broadcasting System, that I am neither an officer nor any longer a director of that corporation and that these remarks are strictly of a "do-it-yourself" nature.
 If what I have to say is responsible, then I alone am responsible for the saying of it.
-Seeking neither approbation from my employers, nor new sponsors, nor acclaim from the critics of radio and television, I cannot well be disappointed.
+Seeking neither approbation from my employers, nor new sponsors, nor acclaim from the critics of radio and television, I cannot very well be disappointed.
 Believing that potentially the commercial system of broadcasting as practiced in this country is the best and freest yet devised, I have decided to express my concern about what I believe to be happening to radio and television.
 These instruments have been good to me beyond my due.
-There exists in mind no reasonable grounds for personal complaint.
+There exists in mind no reasonable grounds for any kind of personal complaint.
 I have no feud, either with my employers, any sponsors, or with the professional critics of radio and television.
 But I am seized with an abiding fear regarding what these two instruments are doing to our society, our culture and our heritage.

 Our history will be what we make it.
-And if there are any historians about fifty or a hundred years from now, and there should be preserved the kinescopes for one week of all three networks, they will there find recorded in black and white, or color, evidence of decadence, escapism and insulation from the realities of the world in which we live.
+And if there are any historians about fifty or a hundred years from now, and there should be preserved the kinescopes for one week of all three networks, they will there find recorded in black and white, or perhaps in color, evidence of decadence, escapism and insulation from the realities of the world in which we live.
 I invite your attention to the television schedules of all networks between the hours of 8 and 11 p.m., Eastern Time.
 Here you will find only fleeting and spasmodic reference to the fact that this nation is in mortal danger.
 There are, it is true, occasional informative programs presented in that intellectual ghetto on Sunday afternoons.
 But during the daily peak viewing periods, television in the main insulates us from the realities of the world in which we live.
-If this state of affairs continues, we may alter an advertising slogan to read: LOOK NOW, PAY LATER.
+If this state of affairs continues, we may alter an advertising slogan to read: LOOK NOW, AND PAY LATER.

 I am entirely persuaded that the American public is more reasonable, restrained and more mature than most of our industry's program planners believe.
 Their fear of controversy is not warranted by the evidence.
 I have reason to know, as do many of you, that when the evidence on a controversial subject is fairly and calmly presented, the public recognizes it for what it is--an effort to illuminate rather than to agitate.